-Croatia: Energy company HEP strikes back on Greens, By replacing TPP Plomin 1 for new unit C harmful gases emissions will be less than they are now22.
-April 2014. / SEE Energy News
+Croatia: Energy company HEP strikes back on Greens, By replacing TPP Plomin 1 for new unit C harmful gases emissions will be less than they are now, SEE Energy News

 Croatia energy company HEP has reacted to the protest action of Greenpeace, Green Action and Green Istria who warned that air pollution causes premature death of about 17 people per year, which means that, with an expected lifetime of 40 years, “Plomin C” will statistically be responsible of 680 deaths.
 According to analysis made by Greenpeace, which HEP denied, “Plomin C” each year on average of 2,671 cause asthma and 36,163 cases of respiratory diseases, claim the Greens.

 “A group of associations is leading a campaign against the project TPP Plomin C, in the absence of real arguments, morbidly intimidating the Croatian public for months, announcing a number of people who will be fatally injured or seriously ill due to the operation of TPP “Plomin C”.
 We emphasize that the method that was used in the calculations of Greenpeace is not applied anywhere for the study’s needs of the environmental impact for individual industrial facilities, not even for example in Denmark or Germany, countries with large capacity in coal power plants, and that these organizations prefer to refer to.